anyafp/ece4960/_labs/lab2.md

 * Blink the LED without using the delay() function or interrupts.
 * Successfully calibrate motors.
 * Incorporate part 1 to use photoresistors as light sensors.

-## Introduction

-In Lab 2, we first began by understanding how the ADC (analog-to-digital converter) works.
-We then moved on to using the h-bridge to control motors, testing out the different speeds and directions that the wheels can move.
-Since the wheels were not completely identical, it was important to calibrate the wheels such that they would move at the same speed.
-Finally, integrating the photoresistors was an essential part of the lab so that the robot could sense the intensity of light and react to it appropriately.

 ## Understanding the ADC